gourabdg47/gourabdg47.github.io/_posts/2025-07-11-email-fundamentals.md

 ### 5. Email Protocols (Underlying Mechanisms)

-- **SMTP (Simple Mail Transfer Protocol):** Used for sending and relaying emails between mail servers.40 This is where most of the header information (especially `Received` headers) is generated.
+- **SMTP (Simple Mail Transfer Protocol):** Used for sending and relaying emails between mail servers.
+This is where most of the header information (especially `Received` headers) is generated.

 - **POP3 (Post Office Protocol 3) & IMAP (Internet Message Access Protocol):41** Used by email clients to retrieve emails from a mail server.
 While less directly involved in the _sending_ of phishing, understanding how your client retrieves mail can be relevant for configurations.